Aeroluna/Vivify/README.md

   "b": float, // Time in beats.
   "t": "SetCameraProperty",
   "d": {
+    "id": string, // (Optional) Id of camera to affect.
+Default to "_Main".
-    "depthTextureMode": [], // Sets the depth texture mode on the camera.
+    "depthTextureMode": [], // (Optional) Sets the depth texture mode on the camera.
 Can be [Depth, DepthNormals, MotionVectors].
-    "clearFlags": string, // Can be [Skybox, SolidColor, Depth, Nothing].
+    "clearFlags": string, // (Optional) Can be [Skybox, SolidColor, Depth, Nothing].
 See https://docs.unity3d.com/ScriptReference/CameraClearFlags.html
-    "backgroundColor": [] // [R, G, B, (Optional) A] Color to clear screen with.
+    "backgroundColor": [], // (Optional) [R, G, B, (Optional) A] Color to clear screen with.
 Only used with SolidColor clear flag.
+    "culling": { // (Optional) Sets a culling mask where the selected tracks are culled "track": string/string[], // Name(s) of your track(s).
+Everything on the track(s) will be added to this mask.
+        "whitelist": bool // (Optional) When true, will cull everything but the selected tracks.
+Defaults to false.
+    },
+    "bloomPrePass": bool, // (Optional) Enable or disable the bloom pre pass effect.
+    "mainEffect": bool // (Optional) Enable or disable the main bloom effect.
   }
 }
 ```

-Remember to clear the `depthTextureMode` to `[]` after you are done using it as rendering a depth texture can impact
+Setting any field to `null` will return it to its default.
+Remember to clear the `depthTextureMode` to `null` after you are done using it as rendering a depth texture can impact
 performance.
 See https://docs.unity3d.com/Manual/SL-CameraDepthTexture.html for more info.
 Note: if the player has the
 Smoke option enabled, the `depthTextureMode` will always have `Depth`.